 New freshmen admitted by February 1 will be considered for Board of Regent's, Chancellor's, and Dean's Scholarships.
 No additional application is required.

 The Cooperating School Honor Scholarship is awarded to graduating high school seniors of school systems serving as cooperating schools in the student teacher program at UNK.
-The cooperating school recommends scholarship recipients and alternates equal to the number of scholarships available for that particular school by submitting a list to the UNK Office of Financial Aid.
+The cooperating school recommends scholarship recipients and alternates equal to the number of scholarships available to that particular school by submitting a list to the UNK Office of Financial Aid.
 To be eligible for the maximum $1500 tuition waiver, students must have a score of 23 or above on the ACT or 1070 or above on the SAT and rank in the top 30% of their graduating class.
 High school counselors of cooperating schools can be contacted for more information and application materials.

 The Nebraska Legacy Scholarship was established by the Board of Regents and pays the difference between resident and non-resident tuition for qualified students whose parent(s) graduated from one of the University of Nebraska campuses.
 In order to receive this scholarship students must be the natural born or legally adopted child of a University of Nebraska graduate.
 Step-parent or legal guardian status does not apply.
 Students also must rank in the upper 1/3 (33%) of their high school graduating class or have a composite ACT score of 24 or SAT score of 1110.